NAL-i5K/jbrowse-plugin-linkout/README.md

 }
 ```

-`2.
-Add to the "formatDetails" in "tracks" of your JBrowse Web config:`
+2. Add to the "formatDetails" in "tracks" of your JBrowse Web config:

 ```json
 "tracks": [